-Looking to add something a little more interesting to your kitchen design?
+Looking to add something a little more interesting to your country kitchen design?
 Wallpaper may not be everyone’s first port of call, but with such a wide array of designs available it could be just the ticket to sprucing up your space.

 In fact, with cabinetry taking up much of your walls, the kitchen can be a good opportunity to introduce colour and pattern into your home without having to invest in large quantities of rolls, and wallpaper is an easy element to replace as and when you need to.